runcrypto/static-discharge/README.md

 objectives
 ==========

-From a design point of view we have a service (access to train platform) and 3 actors:
+From a design point of view we have a service (tipping point) and 3
+actors:

 -   **USER** the entity that requests a service